 However, even the geometric table facets of the true Square cut and Baguette cut, themselves based on the Oblong cut aren't enough to make them true Table Diamonds.
-This is because they're based on a step cut, where the facets along the pavillion are cut into steps parallel to the edges much like the sides of a Pyramid.
+This is because they're based on a step cut, where the facets along the pavilion are cut into steps parallel to the edges much like the sides of a Pyramid.

 The Table cut is actually an old fashioned cut.
 Brooches, earrings, pendants and rings dating from the 17th and 18th centuries often contain Table cut gemstones because this cut was fashionable at that time.

 These days, precision methods of cutting using computer aided technology have produced many different diamond cuts all with their own particular beauty.